-The Most Dangerous Roads in Pennsylvania for Tractor-Trailer Accidents
+The Most Dangerous Roads in Pennsylvania for Truck Accidents

 Pennsylvania is crisscrossed with hundreds of roads and highways that provide residents, commuters, and transportation companies with access to their homes and businesses.
 With over 120,000 miles of roads and highways and hundreds of thousands of people on the roads every day, it is inevitable that there will be vehicle accidents on the road.
 According to a report issued by the Pennsylvania Department of Transportation documenting crash statistics, there were over 127,000 reportable traffic accidents in the state.
 This leads us to wonder where are accidents more likely to occur in the Keystone State?
 This blog post will explore some of the most dangerous roads in Pennsylvania.